krauseannelize/notes-google-data-analytics-prof/1-Foundations-Data-Data-Everywhere/3-Set-up-data-analytics-toolbox.md

 ---

-## Spreadsheet Hands-On Activity
+## Spreadsheet hands-on activity

 In this activity, we were guided through the steps to use a spreadsheet to make a simple chart to illustrate how a simple graphical representation of information can be used to support data-driven business decisions.
 To highlight my analytical skills and visual communication abilities, I added aesthetic elements to the graph, making the exercise more visually appealing and insightful.

-My analysis of the activity **"Generate a chart from a spreadsheet"** can be viewed [here](/1-Foundations-Data-Data-Everywhere/Exercises/1-analysis-monthly-sales.md).
+My analysis of the activity **"Generate a chart from a spreadsheet"** can be viewed [here](/1-Foundations-Data-Data-Everywhere/Activities/mod3-analysis-monthly-sales.md).

 ---